"The Daily Do"

 How frequent?
 Daily!

 Note: When we first get upside-down our body signals us (in case we didn't notice) by a throbbing head.
-After about 6 times your body will realize you mean to be upside-down and your head won't pound.
+After 3-6 times your body will realize you mean to be upside-down and your head won't pound.
 Just get up early if this happens.

 - This is nice for a brain refill, too!

 - Do this even if you are also doing "Downward Dog" in yoga.
 They are NOT the same!

 - If you have an inversion board, you can use that instead.